Sowmya-Ramesh-7/Touristic/README.md

 # Touristic

-Touristic is the Full stack web development project using the following technologies:
+Touristic is a Full Stack Web Development project that aims to provide a comprehensive platform for travel enthusiasts to discover, share, and explore the best places around the world.

     Frontend -
         HTML